Adam named his wife Eve, because she would become the mother of all the living.

 The Importance of Adam and Eve’s Historicity

 The finding that humanity began as a population, not a pair, causes quite a bit of consternation for me and many other evangelical and conservative Christians.
 Adam and Eve’s existence and role as humanity’s founding couple are not merely academic concerns.
-For the Christian faith, the question of Adam and Eve’s historicity is more significant than any business decision that relied on analytical methods my lab developed.
+For the Christian faith, the question of Adam and Eve’s historicity are more significant than any business decision that relied on analytical methods my lab developed.
 (Data from my lab was used to make some decisions that involved millions of dollars.)
 The historicity of Adam and Eve impacts key doctrines of the Christian faith, such as inerrancy, the image of God, the fall, original sin, marriage, and the atonement.

 Again, given the profound implications of abandoning Adam and Eve’s historicity, it is important to know if these population size methods perform as intended.
 They are a big part of the reason evolutionary biologists and geneticists reject Adam and Eve’s existence.
 To put it another way, are these methods valid, yielding accurate, reliable results?